 T. Ritson Ferguson is Vice Chairman of CBRE Investment Management and a member of the investment committees for its listed real asset business, CBRE Listed Real Assets.
 Mr. Ferguson was CEO and CIO of CBRE’s global investment management business until 2022.
-He was CEO and CIO until 2020 responsible for the global management of the firm and has broad responsibilities for coordinating the investment decision-making and program offerings of CBRE Global Investors across the range of listed and unlisted real estate and infrastructure program offerings.
+He was CEO and CIO until 2020 responsible for the global management of the firm with broad responsibilities for coordinating the investment decision-making and program offerings of the firm across the range of listed and unlisted real estate and infrastructure program offerings.
 Mr. Ferguson is also a Senior Fellow at the Wharton Real Estate Center and a Trustee of the Templeton World Charity Foundation.
 Prior to joining CBRE Global Investors, Mr. Ferguson was on the global management committee of ING Real Estate Investment Management.
 He was one of the founding principals who formed the predecessor entity to CBRE Clarion Securities.
 Earlier in his real estate career, he worked at K.S.
 Sweet Associates and Trammell Crow Company.
 He was also a consultant at Bain & Company and a Captain in the U.S. Air Force.
 Mr. Ferguson earned an M.B.A. with distinction from the University of Pennsylvania’s Wharton School of Business and a Bachelor of Science from Duke University, where he graduated summa cum laude and was elected to Phi Beta Kappa.
 He is active in many real estate organizations (including PREA, EPRA, APREA and NAREIT) and is a CFA charterholder.
 (B.S., Duke University; M.B.A., University of Pennsylvania)